rizwaniftikhar221/powerbi-data-professional-survey/README.md

-# Data Professional Survey Analysis – Power BI Dashboard
+# Data Professional Survey – Power BI Dashboard

 ## Overview
-This project is an exploratory Power BI dashboard created to analyze survey data from data professionals.
-The dashboard provides insights into job roles, salary trends, skill usage, and job satisfaction within the data industry.
+This project is a Power BI dashboard built to explore survey data from data professionals.
+The dashboard looks at job roles, salary levels, commonly used tools, and how satisfied people are with their salary and work-life balance.

-The goal of the project is to transform raw survey data into clear, interactive visuals that help users better understand trends and patterns in data-related careers.
+The main idea was to take a raw survey dataset and turn it into something easy to understand and useful through clear visuals and basic KPIs.

 ---

-## Business Context
-People entering or working in the data field often lack structured information about:
-- Common job roles and career paths
-- Salary differences across roles
-- In-demand programming languages
-- Satisfaction with salary and work-life balance

-This dashboard brings these insights together in a single, easy-to-understand view.
+## Why This Project
+When looking into data-related careers, it is often hard to find clear and structured information about salaries, skills, and job satisfaction.
+This dashboard brings these points together in one place so trends and comparisons can be seen more easily.

 ---

-## Key Features & KPIs
+## What the Dashboard Shows
-- Count of survey respondents
+- Number of survey respondents
-- Average age of data professionals
+- Average age of participants
 - Average salary by job role
-- Perceived difficulty of breaking into the data field
+- Perceived difficulty of getting into the data field
-- Salary satisfaction score (0–10)
+- Salary satisfaction score
-- Work-life balance satisfaction score (0–10)
+- Work-life balance satisfaction score

 ---

-## Data Source
+## Data Used
-- Dataset: Data Professional Survey
+- Data Professional Survey
 - Format: Excel / CSV
-- Records: ~630 survey responses
+- Around 630 survey responses
-- Type: Structured survey data (demographics, roles, skills, salaries, ratings)
+- Includes roles, salaries, skills, ratings, and demographics

 ---

-## Tools Used
+## Tools
 - Power BI
-- Power Query (data cleaning and transformation)
+- Power Query for cleaning and shaping the data
-- DAX (calculated measures and KPIs)
+- DAX for calculated measures

 ---

-## Files in This Repository
+## Repository Contents
-- `Data_Professional_Survey.pbix` – Power BI dashboard file
+- `Data_Professional_Survey.pbix` – Power BI file
 - `Data_Professional_Survey.xlsx` – Source dataset
-- `screenshots/` – Dashboard preview images
+- `screenshots/` – Images of the dashboard

 ---

 ## Notes
-This dashboard was created before my role at Siemens Energy as a personal analytics project.
-The project was inspired by guided learning resources from **Alex The Analyst**, and all data modeling, measures, and visuals were implemented independently in Power BI.
+This dashboard was created before my role at Siemens Energy as a personal learning project.
+It was inspired by a guided project from **Alex The Analyst**, but the data model, measures, and visuals were built independently in Power BI.

 ---

 ## Author
 Rizwan Iftikhar
-Power BI Analyst | Data Visualization | KPI Dashboards
+Power BI Analyst